What causes teeth and jaw pain

 As mentioned above, teeth grinding is a major cause of jaw pain.
 Teeth grinding is often something that goes unnoticed because it mostly happens at night while the person is asleep.
 It can however occur while the person is awake, so if you catch yourself grinding your teeth unintentionally, be sure to try and stop as soon as you notice you are doing it.

 So, you may be wondering, why would you grind your teeth?
 Well, there are various reasons why people grind their teeth.
-It’s most often a combination of psychological, genetic and physical factors.
-Stress and anxiety are one of the most common causes for teeth grinding while asleep.
+It’s most often a combination of psychological, genetic, and physical factors.
+Stress and anxiety are one of the most common causes of teeth grinding while asleep.
 It can also occur due to medication side effects, misaligned teeth, and Parkinson’s disease.

-If you have jaw pain and you think you might be grinding your teeth it would be a good idea to consult our dentist in [Practice Location] as soon as possible for a closer inspection.
-If [Doctor Name] does find that you are grinding your teeth, they will likely suggest you get a mouth guard to wear while you sleep to avoid damaging your teeth permanently.
+If you have jaw pain and you think you might be grinding your teeth it would be a good idea to consult our dentist in Rancho Bernardo, San Diego County soon as possible for a closer inspection.
+If Dr.Salami does find that you are grinding your teeth, they will likely suggest you get a mouth guard to wear while you sleep to avoid damaging your teeth permanently.

 Final Thoughts On How To Relieve Jaw Pain

 In addition to consulting with a dentist, you can also try some home remedies in the meantime to relieve jaw pain.
-This will help in the short term, but you will ultimately need to see our dentist in [Practice Location] to identify the underlying cause and find long-term relief.
+This will help in the short term, but you will ultimately need to see a Rancho Bernardo dentist.
+Dr.Salami can help to identify the underlying cause and find long-term relief.

 We are here to answer any questions you might have regarding jaw pain and how to relieve jaw pain.
 If you would like to schedule an appointment with a highly rated, trusted and caring dental team, contact us today.